Develop, execute, and manage Microsoft Fabric notebooks

 Spark session configuration magic command

 You can personalize your Spark session with the magic command %%configure.
-Fabric notebook supports customized vCores, Memory of the Driver and Executor, Spark properties, mount points, pool, and the default lakehouse of the notebook session.
+Fabric notebook supports customized vCores, Memory of the Driver and Executor, Apache Spark properties, mount points, pool, and the default lakehouse of the notebook session.
 They can be used in both interactive notebook and pipeline notebook activities.
 We recommend that you run the %%configure command at the beginning of your notebook, or you must restart the Spark session to make the settings take effect.

 %%configure